Excellent workshops – extremely accessible for all abilities and levels.

 Working in partnership with Ideas Test in Swale and Medway, Kent and Kent Music, the project has trained a number of young people aged 16-19 in workshop skills using the Musical Futures approach.

-Fran Hannan, Managing Director at Musical Futures says: “We are delighted to be piloting our approach in youth and community centres, at a time when funding is challenging.
+Fran Hannan, Managing Director at Musical Futures said: “We are delighted to be piloting our approach in youth and community centres, at a time when funding is challenging.
 Later in the project, young music leaders will co-produce a new toolkit.
 This will be shared nationally as we hope to inspire other young people to run music clubs.”

-Cassandra Gibbs, Programme Co-ordinator at Ideas Test, says: “We are looking forward to engaging local young people with music making in areas where arts provision is low.
+Cassandra Gibbs, Programme Co-ordinator at Ideas Test, said: “We are looking forward to engaging local young people with music making in areas where arts provision is low.
 We will also have new instruments and equipment, which is fantastic.”

 Trainee music leaders will have the opportunity to:

-* gain an arts qualification and leadership skills for their CV
+- gain an arts qualification and leadership skills for their CV

-* receive a training bursary of up to £300
+- receive a training bursary of up to £300

-* get ongoing support and coaching while they run and lead music workshops for other young people
+- get ongoing support and coaching while they run and lead music workshops for other young people

 Disquiet is supported by a £23,390 grant from Youth Music and will run until April 2018.